mmortonson/my_mdb/README.md

 ## Personal movie database

 Interactive script for managing a personal movie database.
-Uses the [OMDB API] to obtain movie metadata to add to the database, and SQL to search and edit the contents of the database.
+Uses the [OMDb API] to obtain movie metadata to add to the database, and SQL to search and edit the contents of the database.

 Features: